variousauthors/arrogantgamer/source/_posts/2013-07-06-echo-beasts.markdown

 ---
 layout: post
 title: "Echo Beasts"
-date: 2013-07-06 17:13
+date: 2014-04-21 16:13
 thumb: "you-must-escape.png"
 comments: true
 published: true
 categories: ['non-sighted play']
 ---

-I recently became excited about the prospect of games for non-sighted people.
+A while back, I became excited about the prospect of games for non-sighted people.
 This came after playing a couple of LD26 games that involved elements of non-sighted play.
-These were [Conversion][1], and [You Must Escape][3], and they succeed in being about accessibility without being accessible.

-I wrote about Conversion as [a separate post][12].
+I wrote about [Conversion][1] in a [previous post][12], but [You Must Escape][3] is just as interesting.

 <!-- more -->